chrultrabook/docs/docs/known-issues.md

 ----

 ## Firmware
-* **All** AMD Chromebooks: AMD PSP blobs are broken, and some StoneyRidge devicdes do not have working Legacy Boot.
+* **All** AMD Chromebooks: AMD PSP blobs are broken, and some StoneyRidge devices do not have working Legacy Boot.
 * **All** ARM Chromebooks: No support, though development is slowly starting.
 * GeminiLake: Legacy boot mode/alternative firmware menu works but does not show payload list